Most adults do best when they get 7 to 8 hours of sleep each day. Sleep gives your brain a little vacation. During sleep, your brain has time to:

 - You may have trouble learning, solving problems, and remembering.

-And not getting enough sleep is linked with a number of chronic (long-term) diseases and conditions, including diabetes, obesity, and depression.
-While almost everyone feels sleepy in the daytime now and then, sleep debt can be the cause of serious problems like car crashes and work-related accidents.
+Not getting enough sleep is linked with a number of chronic diseases and conditions, including diabetes, obesity, and depression.
+Sleep debt can also cause serious problems like car crashes and work-related accidents.

-If you often have trouble sleeping or feel very tired and find it difficult to function during the day, talk with your doctor.
-He or she can see if there are any medical or mental health problems that may be causing your sleep problems.
-And let your doctor know what medicines you take that might be keeping you awake.
+If you often have trouble sleeping or you feel very tired and find it hard to function during the day, talk with your doctor.
+Your doctor can check for any health problems that may be affecting your sleep.
+And let your doctor know about all medicines and natural health products you take.
+Some may affect your sleep.

-A counselor or therapist can help you cope with stress and may offer techniques for falling sleep.
+A counselor or therapist can help you cope with stress and may offer techniques for falling asleep.
 There are also steps you can take on your own to manage your stress.

 To help you fall asleep, you may need to change your routine before you go to bed.
-Try limiting caffeine.
-And avoid using technology devices such as smartphones, computers, or tablets before bedtime.
+Try limiting caffeine during the day.
+And avoid using your TV, computer, or smartphone while you are in bed.